Radial nerve dysfunction

 - Difficulty straightening the arm at the elbow

 - Trouble turning your arm outward

 Tests may be needed.
 Tests for nerve dysfunction may include:

 - Blood tests

-- MRI of the head, neck, and shoulder to look for other causes
+- MRI of the neck or shoulder to look for other causes

 - Nerve biopsy (rarely needed)